demisto/content/Packs/CrowdStrikeFalconStreamingV2/Integrations/CrowdStrikeFalconStreamingV2/README.md

 }
 ```

-You can now upload that JSON file to the mapping wizard and continue as usual, or filling in manually the field to map.
+You can now upload that JSON file to the mapping wizard and continue as usual.

-In order to map **SeverityName** field to Cortex XSOAR field, the following should be set: